 The tenderloin refers to the psoas muscle along the lower back.
 The psoas is the most tender cut of meat since it is not used for movement.
 It is chicken tenders in the chicken or beef tenderloin (filet mignon) in cattle.

-Over the years on this blog, many commenters seem to get pork loin and tenderloin confused.
-It is obvious when they have a "4-pound tenderloin".
-No, they do not.
+Over the years, many commenters on this blog have confused pork loin with tenderloin.
+It is obvious when they have a "4-pound tenderloin"—no, they do not.

 The tenderloin usually weighs about 1 to 1 ½ pounds.
 A huge one could push towards 2 pounds.
 PLEASE BE SURE YOU HAVE A TENDERLOIN AND NOT A LOIN.